 It’s a common theme for moms to express how “ready they are for summer to be over.”
-So, during this time where your patience is holding on by a thread, here’s some things you can do to keep calm and keep your sanity:
+So, during this time where your patience is holding on by a thread, here are some things you can do to keep calm and keep your sanity:

-The best thing we’ve ever done is become sticklers on nap time and bed time for our kids.
-Incorporating and sticking to this can require some discipline on your part as the parent since it’s so hard to gauge a “schedule” when there is no “schedule” to abide by.
-Making sure the younger ones go into their rooms for nap time (even if they don’t sleep), and making sure all kids are in bed by a decent hour (no exceptions) can give you the sufficient alone time you need to wind down, relax, or get things done, just like you could when they were in school.
+The best thing we’ve ever done is being sticklers on nap time and bedtime with our kids.
+Of course, sticking to this can require some discipline on your part since it’s hard to gauge a “schedule” when there is no “schedule” to abide by.
+But, making sure the younger ones go into their rooms for nap time (even if they don’t sleep) and making sure all kids are in bed by a decent hour (no exceptions) can give you the sufficient alone time you need to wind down, relax, or get things done, just like you could when they were in school.
 Even though it’s not as much time as you had during the school year, it’s something, right?

 2. Send them to Summer Camps

-The coolest thing about summertime is there are tons of programs available for kids to participate in, since they aren’t spending 8 hours a day in a classroom.
-Contact your local chamber of commerce, and see if there are any sports camps, music camps, art camps, recreational activities for kids that you can send your child to.
-Many churches have Vacation Bible Schools during the summer, where you can drop off your kid for a couple hours.
+The coolest thing about summertime is there are tons of programs available for kids to participate in since they aren’t spending 8 hours a day in a classroom.
+Contact your local chamber of commerce and see if there are any sports camps, music camps, art camps, recreational activities for kids that you can send your child to.
+Also, many churches have Vacation Bible Schools during the summer, where you can drop off your kid for a couple of hours.
 Or, research some fun overnight camps for them to attend, where your child can go on their own vacation “by themselves” with their friends.

 3. Encourage Outdoor Play

-Lots of times, I find myself going a little cray cray when my kids are inside with me all day.
+I often find myself going a little crazy when my kids are home for the summer and inside with me all day.
 They’re always asking for things, frequently crying, super loud when I’m trying to focus – you name it, I get it!
 So now that the weather has been nicer outside, I’ve encouraged them to play outside as much as possible.
-Let them explore the backyard, give them bikes to ride around the neighborhood, get a new basketball or soccer ball for them to play with, find other toys or outdoor activities that they can do to keep busy.
-Doing this will keep them entertained, you’ll know they’re safe and give you some quiet time inside to spend alone.
-And of course, occasionally checking on them to make sure they’re not hurting each other!
+Let them explore the backyard, make a mess outside, give them bikes to ride around the neighborhood, get a new basketball or soccer ball to play with, find other toys or outdoor activities that they can do to keep busy.
+Doing this will keep them entertained.
+You’ll know they’re safe and give you some quiet time inside to spend alone.
+And, of course, occasionally checking on them to make sure they’re not hurting each other!

 Sometimes we’re hesitant to do this, because yes, it costs some money.
-But for the sake of your summertime sanity, moms, get a sitter for a day!
-Go get a pedicure, sit with your favorite book and read at the park, drive around your favorite historical neighborhoods, head to the gym with your favorite trainer, go have a cocktail with your girlfriends, go to that boutique and get that pair of shoes you’ve been wanting.
+But for the sake of your summertime sanity, moms, hire a babysitter for a day!
+Get a pedicure, sit with your favorite book and read at the park, drive around your favorite historical neighborhoods, head to the gym with your favorite trainer, have a cocktail with your girlfriends, go to that boutique and get that pair of shoes you’ve been wanting.
 Simply doing something for yourself that is out of the norm, out of your everyday routine, can be highly therapeutic.
 And, let’s face it, sometimes our husbands aren’t there to watch the kids while we have some “me-time.”
 So, moms, just do it.
 Get a sitter for a day.
 You won’t regret it.

 5. Go on a Family Vacation

-Believe it or not, while family vacations are normally viewed as a way to make the kids happy, it’s also such a great idea for us moms to have some fun, too.
-There are so many vacation ideas out there that have activities for the kids to do, as well as the parents, separately and together.
+Believe it or not, while family vacations are typically viewed as a way to make the kids happy, it’s also such a great idea for us moms to have some fun, too.
+There are so many vacation ideas out there.
+Many of which have activities for the kids to do.
+As well as the parents, separately and together.

 One of our favorite vacations is to go on a cruise.
-We feel like it’s one of the most affordable things to do if you are looking to travel – because it’s all inclusive, has endless amounts of activities, and you get to see the world.
+We feel like it’s one of the most affordable things to do if you are looking to travel – because it’s all-inclusive, has endless amounts of activities, and you get to see the world.
 Or, find an all-inclusive resort somewhere, where it has that same kind of concept, except you stay in one place.
 Family vacations are great because it breaks the monotony, and it’s extremely fun.
-The bond that is shared with everyone together is very special, and the memories that are created are priceless.
+The bond shared with everyone together is very special, and the memories created are priceless.